rubiera/GitHubLink/README.md

 Cleaning up data into a tidy dataset.
 This repository contains scripts and data for the (end-of) course project of the Coursera Getting and Cleaning Data (in R) course by Johns Hopkins University.

-In this codebook we describe the data contained in the file selected_data_grouped.txt.
+In this project we deliver the tidydata contained in the file selected_data_grouped.txt.
+The data_analysis.R script runs of the original test and train data through tidying steps, until the final file is complete.

 The original dataset this data is derived is from the dataset made public by Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra2 and Jorge L. Reyes-Ortiz as documented in their research paper “A Public Domain Dataset for Human Activity Recognition Using Smartphones.”
 The original data comes in two parts: a training dataset, labeled ‘train’ in the original dataset, containing 7,352 observations, and a test dataset, labeled ‘test’ in the original dataset, containing 2,947 observations.

 There are two categories of data in the original dataset.
 The first category is composed of a sample of the raw inertial signal data for three variables.
 The second category is composed of a processed sample of 561 variables.
 In this codebook we describe a selection from the second category for 79 fields measuring mean values and standard deviations.
 The procedure we follow is as required for this assignment: